Stay connected

 For companies with larger fleets, you may receive notice that you have several trucks due for maintenance within thirty days.
 Your fleet becomes easier to manage with the quality control data that comes with a telematics GPS system.

-Taking this proactive step will reduce your insurance premiums for your entire fleet.
+Taking the proactive step of adding GPS telematics to your vehicles will reduce your insurance premiums for your entire fleet.
 Many insurance companies provide discounted plans for businesses that use this telematics vehicle tracking technology – it’s a win-win for both the business and the insurer.
 Furthermore, many tracking devices can be programmed to lock car or truck doors, disable the starter, and other security features.
 All from the convenience of any smart phone or computer with internet access.
 Managing your fleet becomes easier for you and your employees with GPS systems installed.

 Another benefit to GPS tracking is a reduction in the likelihood of accidents.
 When you track how your drivers use your vehicle they are less apt to use the vehicle for personal trips, and are more apt to be cautious with mileage and not drive out of the way of the most direct route.
 Insurers know that the more a vehicle is driven, the higher the chances are for any type of collision.
 In other words, you can lower insurance costs by lowering the unnecessary miles and personal miles driven by your employees.
 All of this adds up to larger overall annual savings on your bottom line and leads to healthier profits.